QubesOS/qubes-doc/user/advanced-configuration/managing-vm-kernel.md

 *Note* In the examples below, although the specific version numbers might be old, the commands have been verified on R3.2 and R4.0 with debian-9 and fedora-26 templates.

-To select which kernel a given VM will use, you can either use Qubes Manager (VM settings, advanced tab), or the `qvm-prefs` tool:
+To select which kernel a given VM will use, you can either use PedOS Manager (VM settings, advanced tab), or the `qvm-prefs` tool:

 ~~~
 [user@dom0 ~]$ qvm-prefs -s my-appvm kernel